ScoopJr/odin-recipes/README.md

 # odin-recipes
 First website build for the Odin project.
-Work in progress.
+This is a work in progress.
+1. HTML
+2. CSS
+3. JS